 TGax editor: At 43.62 change as follows (and move definition to maintain alphabetic order):

-end of frame (EOF) media access control (MAC) protocol data unit (MPDU) (EOF MPDU): An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF field in the MPDU delimiter set to 1.
+tagged media access control (MAC) protocol data unit (MPDU) (tagged MPDU): An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF/Tag field in the MPDU delimiter set to 1.

 TGax editor: At 45.19 change as follows (and move definition to maintain alphabetic order):

-non-end of frame (non-EOF) medium access control (MAC) protocol data unit (MPDU) (non-EOF MPDU): An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF field in the MPDU delimiter set to 0.
+untagged medium access control (MAC) protocol data unit (MPDU) ( untagged MPDU): An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF/Tag field in the MPDU delimiter set to 0.

 TGax editor: In Table 9-528 (MPDU delimiter fields (non-DMG)), change the field name “EOF” to “EOF/Ack Modifier” and change the description as follows:

-End of frame indication and/or ack soliciting indication in combination with the MPDU Length field.
+End of frame indication if the MPDU Length field is 0.
 Set to 1 in an A-MPDU subframe that has 0 in the MPDU Length field and that is used to pad the A-MPDU in a VHT or HE PPDU as described in 10.12.6 (A-MPDU padding for VHT PPDU).

+Tagged/untagged indication if the MPDU Length field is nonzero.
 Set to 1 in the MPDU delimiter of an S-MPDU as described in 10.12.7 (Setting the EOF field of the MPDU delimiter)) and set to 1 in an MPDU delimiter preceding a QoS Data frame or Management frame soliciting an Ack or Per AID TID Info field with Ack Type field set to 1 in a Multi-STA BlockAck frame in a response that is contained in an ack-enabled multi-TID A-MPDU as described in 26.6.3.4 (Ack enabled multi-TID A-MPDU operation) and ack-enabled single-TID A-MPDU as described in 26.6.3.2 (Ack-enabled single-TID A-MPDU operation)(#24084).
 Set to 0 otherwise.

 TGax editor: change the title of 10.12.7 as follows:

-10.12.7 Setting the EOF field of the MPDU delimiter
+10.12.7 Setting the EOF/Tag field of the MPDU delimiter

 TGax editor: change as follows:

-The EOF field may be set to 1 in an A-MPDU subframe carried in a VHT PPDU or S1G PPDU if the subframe’s MPDU Length field is nonzero and the subframe is the only subframe that has a nonzero MPDU Length field.
-The EOF field of each A-MPDU subframe with an MPDU Length field with a nonzero value that is not the only A-MPDU subframe with MPDU Length field with a nonzero value in the A-MPDU carried in a VHT PPDU or S1G PPDU shall be set to 0.
-The EOF field shall be set to 0 in all A-MPDU subframes that are carried in an HT PPDU.
+The EOF/Tag field may be set to 1 in an A-MPDU subframe carried in a VHT PPDU, HE PPDU or S1G PPDU if the subframe’s MPDU Length field is nonzero and the subframe is the only subframe that has a nonzero MPDU Length field.
+The EOF/Tag field of each A-MPDU subframe with an MPDU Length field with a nonzero value that is not the only A-MPDU subframe with MPDU Length field with a nonzero value in the A-MPDU carried in a VHT PPDU or S1G PPDU shall be set to 0.
+The EOF/Tag field shall be set to 0 in all A-MPDU subframes that are carried in an HT PPDU.

-An MPDU that is the only MPDU in an A-MPDU and that is carried in an A-MPDU subframe with 1 in the EOF field is called an S-MPDU.
+An MPDU that is the only MPDU in an A-MPDU and that is carried in an A-MPDU subframe with 1 in the EOF/Tag field is called an S-MPDU.

+An MPDU that is carried in an A-MPDU subframe wth the EOF/Tag field in the MPDU delimiter set to 1 is called a tagged MPDU.
+An S-MPDU is a tagged MPDU, but a tagged MPDU is not necessarily an S-MPDU.

+An MPDU that is carried in an A-MPDU subframe with the EOF/Tag field in the MPDU delimiter set to 0 is called an untagged MPDU.

 Change the term “EOF MPDU” to “tagged MPDU” throughout (including plural “EOF MPDUs” to “tagged MPDUs”).